olliez-mods/ForgeMacro/README.md

 formats your script (by putting those annoying /nl/'s in there) for you and pastes it into your clipboard.
 Second you'll see a
 "Save to Script" button, this pulls up a prompt which asks for a name for your script, when you hit "Save" the script will be formatted and saves into a txt file in your MacroFiles folder (which again.. is in your .minecraft folder).
-The third box is where you write all you code, its written line by line, empty lines and comments (prefixed with a "::"), this is an example:
+The third box is where you write all you code, its written line by line, empty lines and comments (prefixed with a "::").

-::greet everyone.\n
-say hi\n
-wait 1\n

-::jump and crouch at the same time.\n

-jump\n
-crouch\n
-wait 0.5\n
-stopCrouch\n

-::say goodbye ;-;.\n
-say bye